As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 Cruises can be a little intimidating at first, with most liners containing so many people they appear more like floating cities than ships.
 So you kind of expect that there might be a bit of noise in your room at one point or another.
 But I think we all feel and hope that our cabins will be different—our own little sanctuaries when we just want that bit of time alone.

-Though most people don't tend to want to spend that much time in their staterooms, they are a great place to center your energy and recharge.
+Though most people don't want to spend that much time in their staterooms, they are a great place to center your energy and recharge.
 To help you decide what stateroom is right for you, I have come up with the following tips to help you dodge the duds.

 1. Size Matters (No Matter What They Tell You)